JOHNARVINTUM/WD-Seatwork-4-main/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+The project demosntrates how to code features page, Including Dynamic/Static desings, using HTML and CSS.
+The purpose of the project is to learn HTML, CSS code, and JavaScript.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
+- Dynamic Designs
+- Static Designs
-- Parallax transition
+- JavaScript
-- Transactional
+- Href Links

 ### Technology
 <!-- TODO: List of Technology Used -->